react-cosmos/react-cosmos/README.md

 How you compile your code is 100% your business.
 React Cosmos jumps through hoops to compile your code using your existing build pipeline, but it doesn't have opinions nor does it install dependencies your setup might require.

-Unless you use a framework like Create React App or Next.js, install build dependencies yourself.
-This include stuff like Babel, TypeScript, webpack loaders, etc. **Cosmos uses build dependencies already installed in your project.**
+Unless you use a framework like Create React App or Next.js, you need to install build dependencies yourself.
+This include stuff like Babel, TypeScript, webpack loaders, html-webpack-plugin, etc.

+**React Cosmos compiles your code using the build dependencies already installed in your project.**

 ## Webpack